 ILEIA offers a one-year subscription to all authors whose article is published in Farming Matters magazine.
 The editors reserve the right to decide whether or not to publish an article or contribution, after receipt of the first full draft.
 Articles that are accepted will be edited to ILEIA house style and shortened if necessary.
 Contributions edited in this way will be returned to the author(s) for approval before publication.
 Articles accepted for publication in Farming Matters magazine may be chosen for translation and publication in any of the six regional editions.
 We will endeavour to inform authors if their article appears in the other editions.

 Farming Matters also includes other sections, for which we also welcome contributions.
-If you would like to submit information which can be used for sections like "Inspired by...", "Learning about...", "The future of family farming" of for our books sections, please contact the editors.
+If you would like to submit information which can be used for sections like "Locally rooted", "Youth and agriculture", "Farmers in focus" or for our books sections, please contact the editors.

 Creative Commons Licence